opentok/opentok-rtc/README.md

   "name": "opentok-rtc",
   "version": "4.1.1",
   "git_hash": "312903cd043d5267bc11639718c47a9b313c1663",
-  "opentok": true,
-  "firebase": false,
+  "opentok": false,
-  "error": "10-second Firebase timeout reached.", "status": "fail"
+  "error": "OpenTok API server timeout exceeded.", "status": "fail"
 }
 ```

 Note that upon failure, the `status` property is set to `"fail"` and the `error` property
 is set to an error message.
-Also, the property for the failing test, such as `firebase`,
+Also, the property for the failing test, such as `opentok`,
 will be set to `false`.
 If a test fails, the health check will not run subsequent tests.

 ## Development and Contributing